corfuvalentin/jcmrp/README.md

 # jcm-RPI
-jcmrp - Joystick Control for stepper Motor on Raspberry Pi
+jcm-RPI - Joystick Control for stepper Motor on Raspberry Pi

 compile with on your PI: gcc -o jcmrp jcmrp.c -l wiringPi